Inspired by Robert A. Heinlein’s powerful and simple piece, first written in 1952. You can read it here. Here’s where I stand…

 I believe that one of the best things of growing up is being able to embrace your authentic self.
 There was a time I was embarrassed to be a nerd.
 My current D&D character is a 10th level Elf Wizard named Raven.
 (He rocks!
 Just ask the King in Yellow…)

-I believe that being parent is one of the greatest things I’ve ever experienced.
+I believe that being a parent is one of the greatest things I’ve ever experienced.